5 tips to improve cash flow in 2016

 2. Review the timing of raising your sales invoices.

 Before your customers can pay your business, you need to raise a sales invoice and send it to them.
 If you are not doing this immediately after you’ve either supplied the service or product, you are seriously affecting your business cash flow.
-When I did some consulting work with a business, they were having major cash flow issues; they where always at the limit of their overdraft facility; they always found difficulty in paying their VAT liability when it fell due, once resulting in HMRC (UK’s tax authority) turning up at their door step looking to seek payment.
+When I did some consulting work with a business, they were having major cash flow issues; they where always at the limit of their bank overdraft facility; they always found difficulty in paying their VAT liability when it fell due, once resulting in HMRC (UK’s tax authority) turning up at their door step looking to seek payment.

 When I investigated further, it turned out that they were taking some five months to raise certain of their customer invoices, which on a rolling month by month basis amounted to over £50,000.
 Their overdraft was limited to £30,000, and they were always at the limit and paying significant interest for the privilege too.
 A simple solution was to change the timing of how quickly the business raised its invoices, which would wipe out the overdraft and give the business some working capital too.